 Under the No Action Alternative, the Proposed Project would not be built.
 The RSA would remain noncompliant and there would be no clearing, cutting, filling, or grading in the RSA.
 The LADWP patrol road would remain within the Runway 12 RSA and the Airport security fences would continue to transect the RSA off both runway ends.
 The Runway 12/30 RSA would remain non-standard and non-compliant with FAA design standards and regulations.
-The current declared distances would need to be physically displaced to the southeast by 355 feet and NAVAIDs would need to be relocated.
+The current declared distances would remain in effect permanently under this alternative, the threshold on the Runway 12 end would need to be physically displaced to the southeast by 355 feet and NAVAIDs would need to be relocated.
 Furthermore, approach procedures would need to be amended or new approach procedures developed to account for the shift in the runway threshold.
 Flight procedures are not ripe for development at the time of this analysis.
 New or amended flight procedures would not be developed until the physical improvements have been completed, and new runway survey information is available.
 If amendments to flight procedures are required, a separate NEPA analysis would be conducted.